 Virgin Atlantic is operating a limited flight schedule due to restrictions on international travel to and from the UK.

-The airline is operating limited flights to Antigua, Atlanta, Barbados, Boston, Delhi, Hong Kong (one way to Heathrow), Johannesburg, Lagos, Los Angeles, Miami, Montego Bay, Mumbai, New York JFK, San Francisco, St Vincent & The Grenadine and Tel Aviv.
+The airline is operating limited flights to Antigua, Atlanta, Barbados, Boston, Delhi, Grenada, Hong Kong, Johannesburg, Lagos, Los Angeles, Miami, Montego Bay, Mumbai, New York JFK, San Francisco, St Vincent & The Grenadine and Tel Aviv.

 Flights to Las Vegas and Orlando will resume on Monday 8 November when the US lifts travel restrictions on fully vaccinated UK passengers.